 - Stir in the beef broth and tomatoes.

 - Bring to a boil, then reduce heat and simmer for 30 minutes.
+This is the stage that allows all the wonderful flavors to meld together and it also thickens the soup.

 For a lower-carb version of this soup, you can omit the carrots.
 This version has 12 grams of carbs and 3 grams of fiber per serving.
 So it’s pretty low carb.